How To Look At A House

 Let’s start with the science.
 Water has three different states according to it’s temperature, each with different physical properties: liquid, solid (ice), or gas (vapor).

 Then there’s ice.
 Most materials shrink when frozen, but water expands.
 And it expands with tremendous force.
-This is the property that causes burst plumbing pipes during a hard freeze in North Florida.
+This is the property that causes ice dams along the edge of roofs in colder northern climates that back up and leak into a home.

 In our job as home inspectors, what we call “water intrusion” (water that gets into a home at a place it’s not supposed to be) is the one defect that can cause the most expensive repairs.
 Mold, wood rot, crumpling drywall, electrical shorts, and a myriad of other problems follow.
 A good roof is the first line of defense against water, but well-sealed exterior walls and good plumbing are important too.